quantopian/quantopian-drafts/data-history-draft.md

 ### Multiple Time Frequencies

-It should now be easier to use multifactor time ranges and frequencies as signal inputs.
+It is now easy to use multiple time ranges and frequencies as signal inputs.

 ```
 # An algorithm that uses the moving average both over days and minutes